Timber trends we love: Enhancing design with engineered timber

 Biophilic Design: Bringing Nature Indoors

 New Zealand's landscapes inspire a deep connection to nature, which is reflected in the growing trend of biophilic design.
-This concept focuses on incorporating natural elements into built environments to enhance wellbeing.
-Timber, with its organic warmth and texture, is a popular choice for creating interiors that echo the tranquility of the outdoors.
+This concept focuses on incorporating natural elements into built environments to enhance well-being.
+Timber, with its organic warmth and texture, is a popular choice for creating interiors that echo the tranquillity of the outdoors.
 The use of glulam timber in biophilic design not only provides visual appeal but also offers numerous physiological and psychological benefits, making spaces feel more inviting and harmonious.

 Case Study: Mahia Retreat – Explore how Prolam visual beams and posts brought a natural, cohesive look to a coastal home.